Information Age

 The Understanding

-The Information Age, often referred to as the Digital Age, is characterized by the rapid evolution and proliferation of information and communication technologies.
-Originating in the late 20th century, this era marks a significant departure from the industrial economies of the past, transitioning societies towards a more information-centric framework.
-Historical context reveals that the roots of the Information Age can be traced back to the invention of computers in the 1940s, with the subsequent development of the internet in the 1960s and 1970s laying the groundwork for the digital revolution.
+The Information Age, or Digital Age, is marked by the rapid evolution of information and communication technologies, starting in the late 20th century.
+This era represents a shift from industrial economies to an information-centric framework, with roots tracing back to the invention of computers in the 1940s and the development of the internet in the 1960s and 1970s.

 Digital World